 4. Is the Furnace Getting Electricity?

 Switch the thermostat to “on” from “auto” to force the fan to operate.
 If the fan comes on, power is working correctly, but if it doesn’t, your furnace could be lacking power.

 5. Is the Furnace Switch Operating Properly?

 All furnaces have a power switch (just like a light switch) either on the furnace or on a nearby wall.
 Flip the switch and wait a couple of minutes to see if the furnace starts working.
 Also check to see if all access panels and doors on the furnace are completely closed.

 High-efficiency furnaces can drain off several gallons of water every day.
 If the drain lines aren’t clear and open, the furnace will shut down.

-If your furnace vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
-Confirm the area isn’t obstructed by leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, assess the situation to see if anything could be blocking the intake or exhaust.
+Make sure the surrounding region isn’t obstructed by leaves, animal nests, or snow/ice.

-If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to break the bank.
-Often we have special offers in your local area that you can use to justify your next Starbucks run.
+If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to force an early withdrawal you’re your 401k.
+Sometimes we have special offers in your local area that you can take advantage of.

 It’s better to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace isn’t working.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.